future timeline technology humanity predictions 2050

 © Chris Jewiss | Dreamstime.com

-By 2033, lung disease will have killed over 80 million people as a result of the long term effects of pollution.
+By 2030, lung disease will have killed over 80 million people due to the long term effects of pollution.
 China is home to 20 of the 30 most polluted cities in the world.
-The widespread practice of burning wood or coal at home for cooking and heating will be another contributory factor, with over 65% of the population engaging in this activity.
+The widespread practice of burning wood or coal at home will be a major contributory factor, with over 65% of the population engaged in this activity.

-china smog pollution lung tobacco lung disease future
+china smog problems shanghai air pollution lung disease future

 Extinctions